lit/lit.dev/packages/lit-dev-content/site/guide/composition/directives.md

 const template = html`<div>${hello()}</div>`;
 ```

 When this template is evaluated, the directive _function_  (`hello()`) returns a `DirectiveResult` object, which instructs Lit to create or update an instance of the directive _class_ (`HelloDirective`).
-Lit then calls methods on the class instance to run its update logic.
+Lit then calls methods on the directive instance to run its update logic.

+Some directives need to update the DOM asynchronously, outside of the normal update cycle.
+To create an _async directive_, extend the `AsyncDirective` base class instead of `Directive`.
+See [Async directives](#async-directives) for details.

 ## Lifecycle of a directive